 Four ways to manage risk by mapping data

 High-risk information takes many forms and lurks in many places.
 It’s not just personal information or classified records that we need to worry about.
 Many information assets can cause harm if seen by people who shouldn’t see them, and a lot of the time, the people handling those records just aren’t aware of the risk.
 The first thing governance teams in any business should do is map the Business Impact Level of their information assets.
 The process is fairly simple.

-- The second thing to do is understand your threat sources.
+- Step 2: understand your threat sources.
 Governments publish cyber threat reports regularly, and these will help you understand the players in the cybersphere.
 Who might want your data?
 How motivated are they likely to be?
 And how capable?
 If you have any data that a foreign state would want, you are immediately at risk, because they are such sophisticated hackers.

-- Finally, know your other obligations for your data, specifically, how long you have to keep it under law.
+- Step 4: know your other obligations for your data stores, specifically, how long you have to retain the information under laws that apply.
 Data is like uranium.
 It’s powerful, and valuable, but gets dangerous as its allowed to decay.
 You need to be destroying data that has risk, but no longer has value, as soon as you legally can.

 How does AI play a part?

 By now we can see that we have: